franzprante/reprod-fin-copied/content/post/2017-02-16-feb-17-tips-and-tricks.md

 	}
 ```

-The definition starts by defining the character shorcut `fun`.
+The definition starts by defining the character shortcut `fun`.
 The definition includes the boilerplate code.
 The `Tab` behavior is defined using `${1}` notation.
 The [code snippet](https://support.rstudio.com/hc/en-us/articles/204463668-Code-Snippets) help page describes the syntax in more detail.

 ## A Few Examples

 ### `ts`

-Adds a timestamped comment.
+Adds a time-stamped comment.

 ```
 # Mon Feb 20 07:34:03 2017 ------------------------------